JackPotat0/jackpotat0.github.io/docs/game.md

 <details>
   <summary>Shuichi</summary>
-  My favourite protagonist, Hajime is still the best protag though.
+  My favourite protagonist in the series, Hajime is still the best protag though.
 His arc is just solid and has a character on its own.
 I find myself sometimes disagreeing with what he does.
 </details>
 <details>
   <summary>Kaede</summary>